folk-lab/hdf5-web-gui/README.md

 This is a web GUI for viewing HDF5 files.

-The HDF Group  [made their own web ui](http://data.hdfgroup.org/), but it is apparently closed source for now.
-In the end, this was probably for the best, as I wanted to use different tools for the interface than what they had chosen, namely to make something responsive and to use a different plotting library.
+The HDF Group  [made their own web ui](http://data.hdfgroup.org/), which was the inspiration for this project, but I wanted to use different tools for the interface than what they had chosen, namely to make something responsive and to use a different plotting library.

-The HDF Group does however want to share their very nice [HDF5 file server](https://github.com/HDFGroup/h5serv) backend, so we have that going for us, which is nice.
+This project makes use of the
+[HDF5 file server](https://github.com/HDFGroup/h5serv) backend created by The HDF Group, modified a bit in places (need to make this available!).

 This web GUI is written in javascript, sprinkled with a bit of jquery, and makes use of the [plotly](https://plot.ly/javascript/) graphing libraries.